vinsonchuong/selenium-adapter/README.md

 async function run() {
   const chrome = makeHeadlessChromeAdapter() await navigate(chrome, 'https://www.npmjs.com')
+  const header = await findElement(chrome, 'header')
-  const searchBox = await findElement(chrome, '[name="q"]')
+  const searchBox = await findElement(header, '[name="q"]')
-  const searchSubmit = await findElement(chrome, 'button', 'Search') }
+  const searchSubmit = await findElement(header, 'button', 'Search') }
 run();
 ```

-Finds the first element on the currently open page matching a CSS selector and
+Finds the first element matching a CSS selector and optionally containing a
-optionally containing a string.
-If no matching element is found, `null` is
+string.
+If no matching element is found, `null` is returned.
+If an adapter is
-returned.
+given as first argument, the search is scoped to the entire page.
+If an element
+is given, the search is scoped to only descendants of that element.

 For the use case of finding an element that will exist after a delay (e.g. upon
 completion of an HTTP request), see